 We receive a large concentration of our Medicaid revenues from Texas and significant amounts from Nevada, Florida, California, Washington, DC and Illinois.
-These states, as well as most other states in which we operate, have reported significant budget deficits that, for all except Texas at this time, have resulted in the reduction of Medicaid funding for 2009.
+The majority of these states, as well as most other states in which we operate, have reported significant budget deficits that have resulted in the reduction of Medicaid funding for 2009.
 We can provide no assurance that reductions to Medicaid revenues, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.
 Furthermore, many states are currently working to effectuate further significant reductions in the level of Medicaid funding due to significant state budget deficits also projected for 2010, which could adversely affect future levels of Medicaid reimbursement received by our hospitals.
 Conversely, on February 17, 2009, the American Recovery and Reinvestment Act of 2009 was signed into law and contained various Medicaid provisions that will impact our hospitals including the following: (i) temporary increases to Medicaid funding through enhanced federal matching assistance percentages ("FMAPs") for a 27 month period retroactive to October 1, 2008 through December 31, 2010 with all states receiving a FMAP increase of 6.2% and also receiving a bonus FMAP increase contingent on the increased level of a state's unemployment rate; (ii) a temporary increase of 2.5% in the federal Medicaid disproportionate share hospital allotment for both federal fiscal years 2009 and 2010, and; (iii) states will be required to maintain effort on Medicaid eligibility consistent with requirements prior to passage of this law.
-Due to the indirect nature of the enhanced Medicaid changes on our future results of operations.
+Due to the indirect nature of the enhanced Medicaid federal funding contained within the American Recovery and Reinvestment Act of 2009, we are unable to determine the impact of these Medicaid changes on our future results of operations.

 In February, 2005, a Texas Medicaid State Plan Amendment went into effect for Potter County that expands the supplemental inpatient reimbursement methodology for the state's Medicaid program.
 This state plan amendment was approved retroactively to March, 2004.
-In connection with this program, we earned revenues of \$6 million and \$5 million during the three-month periods ended June 30, 2009 and 2008, respectively, and \$12 million and \$10 million during the six-month periods ended June 30, 2009 and 2008, respectively.
-At this time, the local hospital district in Potter County continues to fund the program's intergovernmental transfers ("IGTs").
+In connection with this program, we earned revenues of \$8 million and \$5 million during the three-month periods ended September 30, 2009 and 2008, respectively, and \$21 million and \$14 million during the nine-month periods ended September 30, 2009 and 2008, respectively.
+At this time, the local hospital district in Potter County continues to fund the program's inter-governmental transfers ("IGTs").
 However, failure of the hospital district to make future IGTs at a level consistent with 2008 and 2009 levels will reduce future revenues earned by us in connection with this program.

-In May 2009, the Texas Health and Human Services Commission ("THHSC") proposed several payment changes that would impact our acute care hospitals located in Texas.
-The proposed rule, if finalized, would become effective September 1, 2009 and would include the following: (i) the use of updated Medicaid DRG relative weights that would adversely impact hospitals that provide a disproportionate volume of inpatient psychiatric services, and; (ii) decrease in the base blended rate for certain hospitals that are currently receiving the statewide new hospital blended rate.
-If implemented, we estimate that these proposed rule changes would decrease our Texas Medicaid reimbursement by approximately \$3 million annually.
-In July 2009, the THHSC rescinded the aforementioned changes included in its May, 2009 proposal.
-However, the THHSC has proposed to rebase during state fiscal year ("SFY") 2010, on a statewide budget neutral basis, all acute care hospital inpatient Standard Dollar Amount ("SDA") rates.
+In July 2009, the Texas Health and Human Services Commission ("THHSC") issued a final rule and will rebase during state fiscal year ("SFY") 2010, on a statewide budget neutral basis, all acute care hospital inpatient Standard Dollar Amount ("SDA") rates.
 In addition, the THHSC will also rebase all MS-DRG relative weights concurrent with this SDA rate change.
 The THHSC will use SFY2008 cost report cost data for the SDA and relative weight rebasing and will only make changes on a prospective basis regardless of when the rebased SDA rates and relative weights are implemented.
-We expect this rebasing to be implemented by THHSC no earlier then calendar year 2010.
+We expect this rebasing to be implemented by THHSC no earlier than January 1, 2010.
 While we are unable to estimate the reimbursement impact, this change could have a material adverse effect on our future results of operations.